 Having kicked tires on Aerohive’s wireless APs and HiveManager in the past, I can testify that the company does not skimp on features and definitely sees itself as a serious business networking solution.
 Throughout the product set, ease of administration is made a high priority.
 The new Branch on Demand offerings go beyond just making new small fixed remote sites easy to bring up and are made to function as if they were "the big network," but also enable temporary network scenarios, vehicle-based networking using 3G/4G backhaul and many more possibilities for the creative network admin.

 Did I mention it starts at $99?
 If Aerohive can get some traction with its Branch on Demand solution, it could have a definite effect on how the other cloud-based networking players set their pricing but also make the network market leaders rethink their very complicated branch offerings.

-At the time of publication, Aerohive has no business relationship with Lee Badman.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+At the time of publication, Aerohive has no business relationship with Lee Badman.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio